 Step Five: Launch and Monitor

-Generally speaking, we would recommend running things for two to three months to make sure everything is running smoothly and profitably.
-Keep close records of your updated ad spend and ROI, how much the volume of work has increased for your team, and what your new revenue looks like so that you get a clear picture of how additional storefronts affect your overall business.
+We would recommend running things for two to three months to make sure everything is running smoothly and profitably.
+Keep close records of your updated ad spend and ROI.
+How much the volume of work has increased for your team.
+What your new revenue looks like.
+Get a clear picture of how additional storefronts affect your overall business.

 Use Our Internationalisation Experience To Your Advantage!

-There are so many moving parts to this process — it can be so overwhelming and time-consuming that many store owners talk themselves out of it before they even begin!
-We hate to see that happen though because it’s such a great opportunity for many Shopify stores, and that’s why we built the International Expansion Pack.
+There are many moving parts to this process.
+It can be overwhelming and time-consuming.
+Many store owners talk themselves out of it before they even begin!
+We hate to see that happen.
+It’s such a great opportunity for many Shopify stores, and that’s why we built the International Expansion Pack.

-It takes the pain out of regional expansion — having an expert handle the project for you allows you to focus on your newfound sales and empire-building instead.
+Having an expert handle the project for you, allows you to focus on your newfound sales and empire-building instead.

 - Regional account creation

 - Theme set-up